Ramakrishna Mission Residential College, Narendrapur

 Ramakrishna Mission Residential College (Autonomous), Narendrapur is an institute for pursuing undergraduate and postgraduate studies in the Indian state of West Bengal.
 It is an autonomous college located in Narendrapur, Kolkata.
-The college was established in 1960 and is affiliated to the University of Calcutta.
+The college was established in 1960 and is affiliated with the University of Calcutta.
 It is run by the Ramakrishna Mission Ashrama, Narendrapur.
-It is a residential boys-only college.
-The college has received the nineteenth (19th) rank nationally (4th in West Bengal) among colleges in National Institute Ranking Framework (NIRF), 2022.
+It is a residential, boys-only college.

+It is ranked 24th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 History

 The history of Ramakrishna Mission Residential College is similar to that of its parent organization, Ramakrishna Mission Ashrama, Narendrapur.
 In 1943, in the wake of the disastrous Bengal Famine, a handful of spirited and dedicated monks of the Ramakrishna Order set up a students’ home at Pathuriaghata in North Kolkata.

 The home was housed on a small plot of land earmarked for the education of young college and university students.
 It slowly but steadily accumulated a reputation for nurturing meritorious but indigent students.
 In 1957, the home was relocated to a larger compound at Narendrapur.
-Within a short span of time it acquired an enviable stature under the dynamic leadership and persistent efforts of the late Swami Lokeswarananda, the founder-secretary, and his team of teachers.
-The acorn has now grown into a massive oak.
-The campus of the Ashrama is spread over 150 acres of land, dotted with flower gardens, orchards, mango groves and water bodies.
-Far away from the squalor and clutter of the city, the Ashrama boasts quite a few centres of excellence, Ramakrishna Mission Residential College (Autonomous) being amongst them.

 The college was established on the Ashrama campus in July 1960.
 Affiliated to the University of Calcutta, its first batch of students commenced classes in August 1960.
-Much later in 1976, the Higher Secondary Unit of West Bengal Council of Higher Secondary Education started functioning on the college premises, but was shifted to the Vidyalaya after 2006.
+Much later, in 1976, the Higher Secondary Unit of the West Bengal Council of Higher Secondary Education started functioning on the college premises, but was shifted to the Vidyalaya after 2006.
 Autonomous status was conferred upon the college in 2008.
 Fully residential, this boys' college follows the same principles and objectives as all other institutions functioning under the aegis of the Ramakrishna Mission.

 Academics

-Three-year semester system undergraduate degree courses under the Choice Based Credit System (CBCS) in the following core (honours) subjects: